tthsqe12/SingularInterpreter/challenges.md

 oops
 ```

-(23) The following behaviour ruins everything.
+(23) The following behaviour encourages the worst possible programming practices.

 New session:
 ```